 Two weeks after ovulation, the uterine lining will be discharged through the vagina, and it’s known as your menstrual period.
 This is a true period.
 The menstrual bleeding that you experience is a combination of cervical mucus, the uterine lining, and varying amounts of blood.

-Ovulation with No Period is Rare
+Ovulation with No Period Can Happen

 When your uterus has been scarred – as a result of a reproductive disease, a C-section, D&C procedure, or another medical procedure – the normal thickening and buildup of the uterine lining (which should happen after ovulation) doesn’t occur.
 If this is the case, you may ovulate but have no period.
 (In some cases, you may have a very light period.)